-Levitt adds that colleges are looking for students who maintain a steady GPA while taking the best advantage of the courses available to them, whether those are AP or honors level courses.
+Levitt adds that colleges/universities are looking for students who maintain a steady GPA while taking the best advantage of the courses available to them, whether those are AP or honors level courses.

 “I’d encourage Grace’s parents to let her know that college admittance isn’t about the number of AP classes on their transcript.
 It’s about finding a college that’s a good fit for them,” says Levitt.
 With a balanced class load, Grace can explore her passions, better positioning her to find a college that is the just-right fit.